How to Fire an Employee With Compassion and Class

 - You can assess by the way the meeting has gone whether discussion or advice to the departing employee would be helpful.
 You will find that you can often help by discussing the kind of job the employee might succeed in, how to locate job searching resources, school attendance ideas, and the employee’s strengths.
 This brief discussion can help the employee clarify their direction and help them move on.
 You build the employee’s self-esteem and help them begin the process of job searching.

 - Collect all company property or determine its location and make arrangements to collect it.
+Work closely with your IT staff to cut off the employee's access to work systems and regain electronic devices the company owns.

 - Give the employee a choice about who among the meeting attendees will walk her out of the building.
 Give the employee a choice about whether she wants to remove personal belongings from her workstation now or after hours.